- What is UWC?

 UWC national committee selections typically take place in the country where the applicant’s national committee is based.
 In special circumstances, for example, in countries of conflict, some national committees might conduct most or all of their selection process online.

 Selection processes vary from country to country, but all selection committees look for demonstrated promise and potential in UWC candidates.
-All UWC selection processes are guided by the five core UWC selection criteria:
+All UWC selection processes are guided by the six core UWC selection criteria:

 The UWC movement seeks to select students based upon their suitability for the programme, irrespective of their native language or competence in the language of instruction (English).
 However, students and their parents are advised that attempting the IB Diploma Programme with little or no command of English will prove very burdensome for the student.
 While it is true that many students who enter the programme with limited English go on to do very well, it is also true that many struggle and it takes them sometime to get used to carrying all school subjects in English, rather than in their native language.